theangelsofwar/AlgoMediocre/algomediocre/content/random-project.md

 ---
 title: "Random project 4 With Super Long Title Phase One"
-cover: "/images/4.webp"
+cover: ""
 category: "random"
 date: "2017-03-02"
 tags:
   - say hi
 ---

-# Artificem honorati ore temperat Lycus quam antiquum
+# Code Jokes

+What did the the stack say to the queue?

+"Go Array"

 ## Mendaci pinu ipsi nunc